Purple666/arbitrage/readme.md

 I have used Spark to distribute the queue of batches to process (e.g. data for 01-2006, data for 02-2006, ..., data for 12-2018) to the worker nodes, but something similar could accomplished using a message broker such as Kafka.

-By using a message queue, the pipeline becomes elastic in the sense that additional nodes can be added or removed depending on the work load.
+By using a message queue, new tasks can be added to the pipeline, thereby providing the user with additional flexibility.
 However, it would not provide fault tolerance by default.
 Without additional set-up, if a node fails after receiving its job, the message broker would not know to assign the failed task to some other node.

-Spark, on the other hand, would be fault-tolerant but would not be elastic.
+Spark, on the other hand, would be fault-tolerant but would lack the flexibility described above.
 Should a task fail within Spark, Spark would restart the task.
-However, once a Spark job has started, the number of worker nodes involved cannot be changed.
-You'd have to either live with your number of worker nodes or stop the Spark job and run a new one.
+However, once a Spark job has started, new tasks cannot be easily added; you'd have to start a new job instead.

-I have chosen the Spark approach because my work queue is fixed and so elasticity is less important.
+I have chosen the Spark approach because my work queue is fixed and so the flexibility described is of less importance.

 ## Footnotes